 The second thing we ask you to do is to connect with our wedding coordinator (Teresa will tell you who will be the coordinator for your wedding).
 The coordinator will meet with you and go over some of our policies regarding pictures, decorations, music and the ceremony in general.
 We ask that you not make any decisions in these areas until you have visited with our coordinator.

 The coordinator will help guide you through making your wedding arrangements.
-She will also schedule your rehearsal time and will be there during your rehearsal and on your wedding day.
+The coordinator will also schedule your rehearsal time and will be there during your rehearsal and on your wedding day.

 What is involved in marriage preparation at St. Mary’s?